 Open rates are a key engagement signal for marketers.
 I mean, the name says it all—it’s the rate at which your recipients are opening the email you send them.
 Who wouldn’t be invested in understanding how many emails are opened?
 For all intents and purposes, it’s an indicator of a great subject line, or a recipient well-targeted, or several other potential things marketers lean on as a KPI for success (or failure).

 But at our Global Sender Summit, we heard some pretty startling information.

-According to Verizon Media (including AOL and Yahoo Mail), open rates provided by email service providers (ESPs) are dramatically inflated.
+According to Yahoo (including AOL and Yahoo Mail), open rates provided by email service providers (ESPs) are dramatically inflated.

 We need to dive a little deeper to give you the full impact.
 First, let’s look at how open rates are collected.
 Well, for the most basic data, a tracking pixel is embedded in the email code.

 What is a pixel?
 It’s simply a small, transparent 1×1 pixel image.
 When the pixel is requested by a device, even if it isn’t fully rendered, it’s considered “open,” triggering a data point back to the sender.